themeaningofmeaning/mazegame/README.md

 mazegame
 ========

-A Maze Game Written in C
+A Maze Game Written in C.  Compile and run.

 *******************************************************************************
 GAME DESCRIPTION: